Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

-However, this system that Bitcoin pioneered has been widely criticized as a poor allocation of the world's resources as blockchain technology goes mainstream.
-As a replacement to PoW, staking tokens has become preferable to "staking an electric bill," and users gain the right to validate transactions by putting skin in the game.
+However, this system that Bitcoin pioneered has been widely criticized as a poor allocation of the world's resources for blockchain technology while it seeks mainstream adoption.
+As a replacement to PoW, staking tokens has become preferable to "staking an electric bill," and users gain the right to validate transactions by putting skin in the game through proof-of-stake.

 For example, a PoS validator that stakes $10 million worth of tokens can validate up to $10 million worth of transactions.
 If they mess up, they will lose their staked tokens to fix their mistake.
 On the other hand, if they do their job correctly, they earn the blockchain's native token as a reward.